ogcio/ogcio-ds/src/govie/README.md

 ## Structure

-Gov IE DS is broken into a number of layers in order to help provide a logical structure, loosely following the conventions of [ITCSS].
+Gov IE Frontend is broken into a number of layers in order to help provide a logical structure, loosely following the conventions of [ITCSS].

 1. [Settings](#settings)